jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/VerifiableSmartAsiantrumpetfish' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/verifiablesmartasiantrumpetfish">via Gfycat</a></p>

-_Many people fear new technologies because we can be better tracked, monitored, and oppressed by powerful new tools.
+_Many people fear new technologies.
 But that's all the more reason to make and control our own levers of power.
-We only chance to live in a dystopia like Blade Runner, if we don't evolve our culture to distribute modern technology to Main Street.
+We only chance to live in a dystopia, if we don't evolve our culture to distribute modern technology to Main Street.
 Credit: Blade Runner._

 ## New Tech, New Age, New Philosophy

 Life on this Earth has never been easy.
 However, our lives improve a lot with better technology.
 Deaths from disease, famine, and war have all decreased as our technological power has gone up.
 We can even look at this pandemic and see how lucky we are.

 I'm serious.
-Think of this, before 1880, doctors didn't even wash their hands before surgeries; nobody even knew bacteria or viruses existed.
+Think of this, before 1880, doctors didn't even wash their hands before surgeries because nobody even knew bacteria or viruses existed.
 Everyone thought disease was caused by "[bad air](https://en.wikipedia.org/wiki/Miasma_theory)" and would open windows in hospitals if too many people were getting sick.

 In 2020, we're all washing hands, isolating ourselves, and already working on a COVID-19 vaccine.